Alex Gonzaga

-Catherine "Alex" Cruz Gonzaga-Morada (/tl/; born January 16, 1988) is a Filipino media personality, host, comedian, actress, businesswoman, singer and vlogger.
-She played the lead role of Diane Santos on the Philippine television drama series Pure Love.
+Catherine "Alex" Cruz Gonzaga-Morada (/tl/; born January 16, 1988) is a Filipino actress and YouTuber.
+She played the lead role of Diane Santos on the Philippine television drama series Pure Love (2014).

 Early life

-Alex Gonzaga was born Catherine Cruz Gonzaga on January 16, 1988, in Taytay, Rizal, to Crisanta "Pinty" Cruz and then-Vice-Mayor Carlito "Bonoy" Gonzaga.
+Alex Gonzaga was born Catherine Cruz Gonzaga on January 16, 1988, in Taytay, Rizal, Philippines, to Crisanta "Pinty" Cruz and then-Vice-Mayor Carlito "Bonoy" Gonzaga.
 Her elder sister is TV host and actress Toni Gonzaga.

 Alex graduated from the University of Asia and the Pacific with a Bachelor of Science in Child Development and Education.

 Personal life

-In November 2016, Gonzaga began dating Lipa councilor Mikee Morada.
+In November 2016, Gonzaga began dating Lipa councilor Mikee Morada after being introduced to him by actor Piolo Pascual that same year.
 On January 16, 2020, Gonzaga announced on Instagram that she and Morada were engaged.
-On January 17, 2021, Gonzaga announced on her YouTube channel that she and Morada have been married in a private wedding at the Gonzaga residence in Taytay, Rizal since November 2020.
+On January 17, 2021, Gonzaga announced on her YouTube channel that she and Morada have been married in a private wedding at the Gonzaga residence in Taytay since November 2020.

 On October 24, 2020, Gonzaga announced that she and her family announced tested positive for COVID-19.

 In 2021, Gonzaga was pregnant with her first child, until she suffered a miscarriage.
 In October 2023, she suffered a second miscarriage, followed by a third in December 2024.
+In May 2026, Gonzaga announced her fourth pregnancy.
+Their child was born in August that year.